Frequently Asked Questions

 I submitted my standardized test scores but my application is still marked incomplete.
 What happened?

 Because standardized test scores must be manually processed by the University, it can sometimes take a little while for the scores to be marked as received on the application.
-If it has been more than two weeks since your scores were sent but your application is still marked as "incomplete", you can contact either the iSchool Student Services Office or the HCIM program coordinator and we can check the status of your scores.
+If it has been more than two weeks since your scores were sent but your application is still marked as "incomplete", you can contact either the iSchool Student Services Office or the HCIM program manager and we can check the status of your scores.

 How can I confirm my recommendations have been submitted?